danreeves/danreev.es/_drafts/2014-09-26-fffunctions-css.md

 ### Prototyping

-One of the big part of fffunction is the importance of user experience and prototyping, so I thought it was worth mentioning.
+One of the big parts of fffunction is the importance of user experience and prototyping, so I thought it was worth mentioning.

 We start every project with prototypes.
 Sometimes this HTML and CSS makes it through into the final project, but often it doesn't.
-When in the prototyping stage with use Foundation a lot, for it's large library of prebuilt components, grids, and styling.
+When in the prototyping stage we use Foundation a lot, for it's large library of prebuilt components, grids, and styling.

 ### Refactoring